apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 As this tutorial demonstrates so far, the Mynewt sensor framework enables you to easily and quickly develop an application with a sensor and view the sensor data from the `sensor` shell command.
 We now extend the application to use the sensor API to read the sensor data.

+There are two sensor functions that you can use to read data from a sensor device:

+* `sensor_read()`:  This function reads sensor data from a sensor device and calls the specified user callback to receive the sensor data.
+You specify a bit mask of the types of sensor data to read from a sensor device and a callback function pointer in the call to the `sensor_read()` function.
+This callback is called for each sensor type you specify to read.

-You use the `sensor_read()` function to read data for a configured sensor type from a sensor device.
-You provide a callback that is called when the data is read from the sensor.
-You can also also register a listener for a sensor with the `sensor_register_listener()` function.
-A listener is a callback that is called whenever the `sensor_read()` function reads data for that sensor.
+* `sensor_register_listener()`: This function allows you to register a listener for a sensor device.
+You specify a bit mask of the types of sensor data to listen for and a callback to call when data is read from the sensor device.
+The listener callback is called whenever the `sensor_read()` function reads data for a sensor type from a sensor device that the listener is listening for.

+    The sensor framework supports polling of sensor devices.
+For a sensor device that has a polling rate configured, the sensor framework poller reads sensor data for all the configured sensor types from the sensor device at each polling interval and calls the registered listener callbacks with the sensor data.

-We extend the application to register an OS callout to read data from the accelerometer sensor every 5 seconds.
-We first only use the `sensor_read()` to read the sensor data, then we extend the application to also register a listener for the sensor.
+We first extend the application to a register a sensor listener to demonstrate how to use the sensor framework polling support.

+We then extend the application to use the `sensor_read()` function instead of a listener.
+An application may not need to poll sensors.
+For example, an application that processes remote requests for sensor data only need to read the sensor data when it receives a request.

 <br>
-#### Step 1: Modifying main.c
+#### Step 1: Modifying main.c to Add a Sensor Listener

 Add the following code to the `my_sensor_app/src/main.c` file: